 Christmas is just around the corner, and I wanted to get one more recipe/idea for you guys.
-This isn’t much of a recipe, since it’s just the top of the cupcake, but the star is the santa, and it doesn’t really matter which cupcake you use for the base!
-I used these same Santas on a strawberry mousse cake last year, and they are just irresistible!
+This isn’t much of a recipe, since it’s just the top of the cupcake, but the star is the Santa, and it doesn’t really matter which cupcake you use for the base!
+I used these same Santas on a strawberry mousse cake last year, and they are just as irresistible as Santa cupcakes!

 I’m pretty careful with my food dye usage, and I avoid it when at all possible.
 I love using fruit for its amazing colors!
 Plus fruit tastes better than just piling on frosting, in my opinion.

 Speaking of frosting, I used whipped cream because I like it better than frosting.
 In this situation, I think it also makes a nicer shape.
 That being said, if you have a light frosting that pipes well, you MAY be able to use it instead.

 The way I got my whipped cream to hold its shape is by stabilizing it.
 That just means to add some gelatin (instructions in the recipe) to thicken it up a bit.
 It doesn’t affect taste, and makes it SO much easier to work with!
 I used the Wilton 2A and Wilton 3 decorating tips, and thought they were the perfect size.

 The “snow” is just grated white chocolate.
 Or shaved.
 Whatever you want to call it.
 To do this, it is important to use a bar of chocolate instead of chips.
 I just shaved all of mine into a bowl and then sprinkled it over the top of the cream.

 Cut the stems off of the strawberries, and then cut about 2/3 of the way up to create the body and the hat.
 Set aside.